Disappearance of Tom and Eileen Lonergan: Investigations and trial

-The couple were not discovered to be missing until 27 January 1998, two days after their dive when a bag containing their belongings was found onboard the boat.
-A massive air and sea search took place over the following three days.
+The couple was not discovered to be missing until 27 January 1998, two days after their dive when a bag containing their belongings was found onboard the boat.
+An air and sea search took place over the following three days.

-In February 1998, a women's wetsuit matching Eileen Lonergan's size washed ashore in north Queensland.
-Upon examination of barnacle growth on the wetsuit, it was determined it had likely been submerged in the ocean since January.
-It also bore tears along the buttocks and armpit areas, presumed by examiners to have resulted from contact with coral.
+In February 1998, a women's wetsuit of Eileen Lonergan's size washed ashore in north Queensland.
+Examination of barnacle growth on the wetsuit determined it had likely been submerged in the ocean since January.
+It bore tears along the buttocks and armpit areas, presumed by examiners to have resulted from contact with coral.
+Their bodies were never recovered.

-Several theories regarding the couple's disappearance were suggested, including that the Lonergans might have staged their disappearance.
-However, their bank accounts were never touched, and their insurance policies were not claimed.
+Several theories regarding the couple's disappearance were suggested, including that the Lonergans might have staged their disappearance, despite the fact that their bank accounts were never touched, and their insurance policies were not claimed.

-Excerpts from Tom Lonergan's diary were found and described a man who was looking for a "quick and peaceful" death.
-Eileen's writings expressed that she had chosen to stay with Tom, no matter the outcome.
-However, according to Eileen's parents and family, the diary entries were taken out of context.
-The family, the coroner, Noel Nunan, and the Port Douglas police claim that only the pages that would validate the suicide theory were leaked to the press, whereas the majority of the diaries remain unread except by the coroner, Port Douglas police, and the Hains family.
+Excerpts from Tom Lonergan's diary suggested a man looking for a "quick and peaceful" death.
+Eileen's writings expressed her choice to stay with Tom, no matter the outcome.
+According to Eileen's parents and family, the diary entries were taken out of context.
+The family, the coroner, Noel Nunan, and the Port Douglas police claim that only the pages that validate the suicide theory were leaked to the press, whereas the majority of the diaries remain unread except by the coroner, Port Douglas police, and the Hains family.

 In June 1998, six months after the disappearance, more of the couple's diving gear was found washed ashore on a Port Douglas beach, approximately 75 mi from where they were lost.
 Among these items were inflatable dive jackets marked with the Lonergans' names, along with their compressed air tanks and one of Eileen's fins.
-Also recovered was a weathered diver's slate (a device used for communicating underwater) that reportedly read: "Monday Jan 26; 1998 08am.
+Also recovered was a weathered diver's slate (a device used for communicating underwater) that read: "Monday Jan 26; 1998 08am.
 To anyone who can help us: We have been abandoned on A[gin]court Reef by MV Outer Edge 25 Jan 1998 3pm.
 Please help to rescue us before we die.
 Help!!!"

-Eileen's father, John Hains, suspected that the couple ultimately became dehydrated and disoriented and succumbed to drowning or sharks.
+Eileen's father, John Hains, suspected that the couple ultimately became dehydrated and disoriented, and either drowned or were attacked by sharks.
 During the inquest, experts speculated that based on the state of the gear recovered, the couple had likely not experienced an animal attack but rather succumbed to delirium resulting from dehydration, which caused them to remove their diving outfits voluntarily.
-Without the buoyancy provided by their gear, experts testified the couple would have been unable to tread water for long and would have soon drowned.
+Without the buoyancy provided by their gear, the couple would have been unable to tread water for long and would have soon drowned.

-The coroner dismissed suggestions that the Lonergans had died by suicide or faked their disappearance and formally charged Geoffrey Ian "Jack" Nairn, skipper of the dive boat, with their unlawful killing.
-He was later found not guilty, but his company Outer Edge Dive was fined after pleading guilty to negligence and folded.
+The coroner dismissed suggestions that the Lonergans had died by suicide or faked their disappearance, and formally charged Geoffrey Ian "Jack" Nairn, skipper of the dive boat, with their unlawful killing.
+He was found not guilty, but his company Outer Edge Dive was fined after pleading guilty to negligence, and closed down.
 Queensland's government also introduced stiffer regulations, including the requirement that captains and dive masters independently confirm passenger head counts.